Supprelin LA (Histrelin) Subcutaneous Implant Procedure

 Your child will arrive for the appointment about 45 minutes prior to the procedure time to have a numbing cream applied to the insertion site.
 A surgeon, nurse practitioner and child life specialist will meet with you to gather your child’s medical history, perform a physical exam and explain the procedure to both you and your child.

-The child life specialist will work with your child on strategies like distraction and deep breathing exercises to calm them before the procedure.
+The child life specialist will work with your child on strategies like distraction and deep breathing exercises to calm them before and during the procedure.
 Parents and caregivers are encouraged to stay with their child throughout the appointment and procedure.

 Immediately before the implant procedure, an additional numbing medication will be injected locally near the insertion site to prevent your child from feeling pain during the procedure.